EnriquePSouza/ConsoleCore/README.md

-# Console Core - Aplicação de estudo.
+# Console Core - Study application.

-## Conceitos trabalhados:
+## Worked concepts:
-Interfaces e Bibliotecas.
+Interfaces and Libraries.

-## Objetivo:
+## Objective:
-Aplicar conhecimentos básicos de C# para dar início aos estudo onde vou revisar conteúdos mais complexos.
+Apply basic knowledge of C# to start studies where I will review more complex content.